lodestone/rango/README.md

 ### Cache

-Often ArangoRB returns multiple time the same object (for example for lists or for retrieving).
+Often arangodb-driver returns multiple time the same object (for example for lists or for retrieving).
 It can happens thus that a document instance updated somewhere in your code, it is not update somewhere even if you are refering the same ArangoDB document.
-To avoid this, ArangoRB provides its own cache.
+To avoid this, arangodb-driver provides its own cache.

-You can activate the ArangoRB cache by using:
+You can activate the arangodb-driver cache by using:

 ``` ruby
 server.active_cache = true # Default false
 ```

-If active_cache is true, then a previous document or collection instance will be stored in the ArangoRB cache.
+If active_cache is true, then a previous document or collection instance will be stored in the arangodb-driver cache.
 In case a new instance of the same document is created, then a new instance will NOT be created but, instead, the old one will be returned.

 With an example: